GabrielDCelery/personal-notes/02_area/system-design/scale-gut-check-deep-dive.md

 - No rate limiting → one bad actor takes you down
 - One app server → it crashes during a deploy, you're offline

-This is the Suicide Mission problem.
-You can execute perfectly everywhere else, but the one role you didn't prepare for is the one that kills you.
+You can execute perfectly everywhere else, but the one component you didn't prepare for is the one that kills you.
 Multi-region, autoscaling, circuit breakers, and rate limiting aren't just performance tools — they're the answer to "what happens when this specific thing dies?"

 ---